Renewable energy in Vietnam: Hydropower resources

 These locations are concentrated mainly in the northern mountains, the South Central Coast and the Central Highlands.

 Environmental impact

 In October 2018, the Ministry of Industry and Trade and the provincial People's Committees cancelled 474 hydropower projects and 213 potential sites, recognizing that their impact on the environment and society failed to meet the expected benefits in terms of flood control, irrigation and power generation.
 The majority of these removed projects were located in the mountainous and midland provinces of the North, Central Highlands and Central Coastal provinces, and implemented by private enterprises.

-The decision to cancel about half of the projects pipeline was motivated by a series of incident with small and medium hydropower, especially in the rainy seasons.
+The decision to cancel about half of the projects in the pipeline was motivated by a series of incident with small and medium hydropower, especially in the rainy season.
 It is a sign that the incentive mechanisms and policies for hydropower have been too efficient at attracting developers.
 They did not have the built-in barriers to filter out projects with unacceptable risks.
 The negative outcomes of hydropower development in Vietnam include: